Camielsligro/datadog/1e/README.md

 ## Overview

+At [1E][5], we reimagine how technology serves people and create new ways for IT to shape the future of work.

 The 1E Datadog Integration is an API-based integration that collects metrics from 1E products and forwards them to your Datadog account.
 These metrics are visualized on the out-of-the-box dashboard, and can also be used to create your own visualizations.

 ## Setup